PjeterF/Nutrition-App/README.md

 ## Features
 - Searching the USDA database
 - Creating a meal plan
-- Viewing the nutritional content of foods
+- Viewing nutritional content of foods